 * We recommend that you seek help from a financial adviser to obtain advice tailored to your own personal circumstances.

-The type of cover that might suit you, and the amount of cover you’ll need, will depend on your personal circumstances.
+Choosing insurance cover that might suit you and the amount of cover you’ll need, will depend on your personal circumstances.
 When it comes to determining your insurance needs, you may need to consider* things such as:

 *We recommend that you seek help from a financial adviser to obtain advice tailored to your own personal circumstances.

 Any time is a good time to review the amount of insurance cover you have in super.
-Or certain life events may occur that prompt you to review your insurance cover.
-These events may include:
+It’s most important to review your insurance cover when certain life events occur, like: